Table of Contents[Hide][Show]

 Go Sun Sport Solar Stove

 Cook up something with the suns rays in minutes!
-Neat and much easier than schlepping burners, fuel, and pots when you’re heading out for an adventure, the Go Sun Sport Stove is perfect for cooking a small meal or just a hot snack for the family.
+Neat and much easier than schlepping burners, fuel, and pots when you’re heading out for an adventure, the Go Sun Sport Stove (from REI) is perfect for cooking a small meal or just a hot snack for the family.
 The company is socially solid as well.
 They’re doing great things in developing nations with this solar subsistence stove.
 It can make hot dogs, heat burgers, steamed vegetables and so much more.
-The kids will love to cook trailside, even on an overcast day!
+The kids will love to cook trailside, even on an overcast day.
+Campers need this handy tool in their life and it makes the best gifts!

 Rumpl Puffy Blanket